-Living in Costa Rica, one of the things I get a craving for is Chicago-style Italian Beef sandwiches – slow-cooked in herbs and spices, sliced razor-thin, served up on Italian bread dipped in the au jus drippings from the pan and topped with a hot giardiniera for just the right amount of zing!
+Living in Costa Rica, one of the things I get a craving for is Chicago-style Italian Beef sandwiches – slow-cooked in herbs and spices, sliced razor-thin, served up on Italian bread dipped in the au jus drippings from the pan and topped with this Chicago-style hot giardiniera recipe for just the right amount of zing!

 Most versions of giardiniera in Chicago are spicy hot, generally made with serrano peppers, and the ingredients are cut smaller than versions you’ll find in Italy and other areas of the USA.
 It’s meant to be a condiment.
 And while it’s practically essential to top your Italian Beef sandwich with it (unless you prefer sweet peppers), it also goes great with pizza, hot dogs and Italian sausage!

 Marconi brand giardiniera is a version you can buy at most supermarkets in the greater-Chicago area, and that’s the one I based my recipe on.
 I read the label online to get my list of ingredients, tossed in my knowledge of canning and came up with this recipe.
 Now, I can’t get serrano peppers in my neck of the woods here in Costa Rica, so I used jalapeno peppers and added a half-dozen Thai chili peppers to make up for the heat.

 This recipe will make 6 pints (plus 1/2 pint extra) of this Chicago-style hot giardiniera, so adjust it as needed.

 - 2 pounds serrano peppers (or jalapeno peppers, to which you should also add 8 thai chili peppers)

 - 1 red bell pepper diced to ¼ inch

 - 2 cups ¼" diced celery

 - 2 cups ¼" diced cauliflower